JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 ### Set up process

-Run decode.js, twice, to convert Carlos and Charlie raddresses to binary form, save the values somewhere.
-You can obtain the same result using this tool: https://hooks.services/tools/raddress-to-accountid
+Convert Carlos and Charlie raddresses to binary form, save the values somewhere.
+You can do it using this tool: https://hooks.services/tools/raddress-to-accountid

 If the Carlos account number (the "Account index" number in explorers) is numerically higher than Charlie, switch the accounts, Carlos oracle account has to be the one with the lower Account Index number.